 To protect our patients, staff, and facilities, we may use the following tools:

-CCTV Monitoring: Our clinics may operate CCTV cameras in non-sensitive areas (e.g. entrances, waiting rooms) for safety and security.
+Our clinics may operate CCTV cameras in non-sensitive areas (for example, entrances and waiting rooms) for safety and security purposes.

-• Retention: Footage is typically retained for up to 2 years unless required for an investigation or legal proceedings.
+Retention: Footage is normally retained for up to 3 months, and only kept longer where required for a specific investigation, legal obligation, or legal proceedings.

-• Legal basis: Legitimate interests or consent, depending on context.
+Legal basis: Legitimate interests or consent, depending on the context.

-Documents uploaded to portals are only held within patient portals for a maximum of 60 days.
-The documents can be reinstated on the portal after this time if requested.
+Documents uploaded to patient portals are stored within the portal for a maximum of 60 days.

 We may collect personal data about you from third parties where permitted by law.
 This may include: